Orbitron allows users to get a schedule of satellite overflights.

 NOAA 19 - 137.10 MHz

-Now, when a satellite appears in SDR#, information about it will appear, and the reception frequency will be set from Orbitron taking into account the Doppler effect.
+Now, when a satellite appears in the SDR# software, all information about it will appear and the receipt frequency will be set by Orbitron taking into account the Doppler effect.

-The Doppler effect is a physical phenomenon consisting in a change in the frequency of the waves depending on the movement of the source of these waves relative to the observer.
-As the source approaches, the frequency of the waves emitted by it increases, and the length decreases.
-As the wave source moves away from the observer, their frequency decreases, and the wavelength increases.
-For example, in the case of sound waves, when you remove the source, the pitch will decrease, and when approaching, the tone of the sound will become higher.
-So, by changing the pitch you can determine whether a train is approaching or moving away, a car with a special sound signal.
+The Doppler effect is a physical phenomenon consisting of a change in the frequency of waves depending on motion of the source of these waves relative to the observer.
+As the source gets closer, the frequency of waves emitted by it is increased and the length is decreased.
+As the source of the waves moves away from the observer, their frequency decreases and their wavelength increases.

-The same thing happens with the signal from the satellite.
-When a traveler appears from beyond the horizon and approaches us, the frequency of the received radio signal will change a little and will be not exactly 137.1 MHz, but 0.003 MHz higher, and when the satellite is removed it will be 0.003 MHz lower.
-The orbitron automatically takes this into account and sends the frequency of signal reception corrected for the Doppler effect to SDR# to improve the quality of signal reception.
+The same happens with a satellite signal.
+When a satellite appears from behind the horizon and approaches a person, the frequency of the received radio signal is changed slightly and will not be exactly equal to 137.1 MHz rather being 0.003 MHz higher and when the satellite is moving away - it will be 0.003 MHz lower.
+Orbitron takes this peculiarity into account and sends the signal receipt frequency in a form corrected for reaching of the Doppler effect to the SDR# software in order to improve the quality of signal receipt.